-If you don’t want to walk, then the best way to learn about the various political murals that surround West Belfast is by doing a Black Taxi Tour.
+If you don’t want to walk, then the best way to learn about the various political murals that surround West Belfast is by doing a Black Taxi Tour of Belfast.
 You visit roughly the same areas as the “Conflicting Stories” tour, but by taxi.
 During the Troubles the “Black Taxis” were used to get from West Belfast to the city centre and back.
 During those days buses were often burnt out, so people had to rely on a different kind of transport service.

 The Black Taxis look like London-style black taxis.
 Nowadays they come in various colours and are often used to provide political tours, though some of them still have the same function as back in the old days.